kubernetes/enhancements/keps/sig-storage/1495-volume-populators/README.md

 ### Test Plan

-The test for this feature gate is to create a PVC with a data source that's not a PVC or snapshot, and verify that the data source reference becomes part of the PVC API object.
+The test for this feature gate is to create a PVC with a data source that's not a PVC or VolumeSnapshot, and verify that the data source reference becomes part of the PVC API object.
 Any very simple CRD would be okay for this purpose.
 We would expect such a PVC to be ignored by existing dynamic provisioners.

 To test the validation webhook, we need to check the following cases:
 - Creation of a PVC with no datasource is allowed
-- Creation of a PVC with a Snapshot or PVC datasource is allowed
+- Creation of a PVC with a VolumeSnapshot or PVC datasource is allowed
 - Creation of a PVC with a CRD datasource that's not registered by any volume populator is disallowed.
 - Creation of a PVC with a CRD datasource that's registered by a